A Holistic Nurse’s Guide to Creating a Healing Space at Home

 A quiet way of caring for someone through illness

 In my late twenties, I found myself caring for my father as he moved through stage 3 mantle cell lymphoma.
 He was single and there was no one else to help.
-What unfolded over that year included a bone marrow transplant, long days of treatment, and an extended period of aftercare that did not end when the hospital stay was over.
+What unfolded over that year included a bone marrow transplant, long days of treatment, and an extended periods of aftercare that did not end when the hospital stay was over.

 Since that time, he has experienced many illnesses, and I have continued to care for him at home in different seasons of need.